 Keep It Simple

-All too often, people make the mistake of believing that great writers are the ones that use sophisticated vocabulary and long sentences.
+All too often, people make the mistake of believing that great writers are the ones who use sophisticated vocabulary and long sentences.
 Nothing could be farther from the truth.

 Having an extensive vocabulary is good, but nothing comes of it when the reader doesn’t understand what you’re trying to convey.

-Also, no one likes having to read extremely long sentences where a short one would do just fine.
+Also, no one likes having to read extremely long sentences whereas a short one would do just fine.

 When you’re writing, keep everything as simple as possible.
 Your language can still be excellent regardless of whether or not you’re using complex vocabulary or long sentences.